-Slavery and the national anthem: The surprising history behind Colin Kaepernick's protest
+The unexpected connection between slavery, NFL protests and the national anthem

 Former Cleveland Cavaliers player Dion Waiters refused to be on the court for the anthem in 2014.
 And Denver Nuggets player Mahmoud Abdul-Rauf courted criticism after he deliberately sat during the anthem in 1996.

-In fact, Kaepernick didn't stand for the first two preseason games of this year prior to Friday's display.
-He wasn't in uniform, so no one noticed.
+In fact, Kaepernick didn't stand for the first two preseason games of 2016 before his actions began to make front-page news.
+He wasn't in uniform for those games, so no one noticed.
 Or if they did, they didn't care.

-Note: This piece was originally published on August 29, 2016.
-It has been updated to reflect this week's news developments.